 The Kyakala area was controlled by the Japanese between 1932 and 1945.
 Horrific cruelty was inflicted on the inhabitants of Manchuria.
 "Over 4,000 were exterminated in bestial fashion; some were frozen or infected with bubonic plague, others were injected with syphilis, and many were roasted alive in furnaces."
 Fu Yuguang of the Jilin Institute of Ethnic Studies in Changchun is presently the most competent scholar on the Kyakala.

-Customs Many Kyakala people today earn their living from their involvement in cross-border trade with the Russians, which has increased markedly since the collapse of the Soviet Union.
+What are their lives like?
+Many Kyakala people today earn their living from their involvement in cross-border trade with the Russians.
 The main items traded are food, clothing, and household goods.

 Approximately 2,000 members of the Kyakala were reported in 1996.
 None, however, are able to still speak the Kyakala language.
 The majority are concentrated to the south of Heihe County in Heilongjiang Province.
 Heihe is located on the China- Russia border.
 Due to the recent thawing in relations between the two countries, Chinese tour groups are now able to cross the border from Heihe into the Russian town of Blagovenshcensk.
 "Chinese tourists don't find much to buy in Russia, but are impressed to see a city where nobody spits and people actually stand in line."
 Smaller numbers of Kyakala live in various cities between the Ussuri and Sungari river basins.
 (Source: Operation China, 2000)